QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 Set up a bot using BotFather >> [HacashBot](t.me/HacashBot) Bot is in beta:
 Issues:
 - [x] 1.
-Consensus to >248 and <240
+Consensus to >248 and <240 / changed to 230 - 255
 - [x] 2.
-Rounding Up numbers still in debate since lower values can't be represented in higher formats.
+Rounding Up numbers still in debate since lower values can't be represented in higher formats. /not necessary
 - [x] 3.
-Non-digits get rejected.
+Non-digits get rejected. /not necessary
+- [x] 4.
+Fixed a bug on #Balance and #BalanceAndFormatter when inputing values with '/' since it can trigger new page leading to 'not found reply' instead of 'Address has no     Balance' /fixed

 On-going features:
 - [x] 1.
 HAC formatter